 \section{Conclusion}

-We present the \crname, a heterogeneous graph attention network for multi-hop machine reading comprehension, which inspired by the grandmother cells concept from cognitive neuroscience.
-The network contains several clue reading paths from the subject of the question, end with the given candidates' entities, and we take the reasoning nodes and mention nodes to complete the process and use document nodes to add supernumerary semantic information.
-We apply our methodology in \qangaroo, a multi-hop MRC dataset, and the official evaluation supports the effectiveness of our model in open-domain QA and molecular biology domain usage.

-There are several potential improvements that could be further addressed, such as the more reliable reasoning entity extraction, the introduction of external knowledge, and dedicated word embedding methodology in the medical context, which are possible to enhance the accuracy of prediction in multi-hop MRC.
+We present \crname, a heterogeneous graph attention network for multi-hop MRC, which is inspired by the concept of \emph{grandmother cells} from cognitive neuroscience.
+The network contains several clue-reading paths from the subject of the question and ends with candidate entities.
+We use reasoning and mention nodes to complete the process and use support nodes to add supernumerary semantic information.
+We apply our methodology on \qangaroo, a multi-hop MRC dataset, and the official evaluation supports the effectiveness of our model in open-domain QA and molecular biology domain.
+Several potential issues could be further addressed, such as introducing intermediate supervision signals during the semi-supervised graph learning, the enhancement of using external knowledge, and dedicated word embedding methodology in the medical context, which are possible to improve the model performance in multi-hop MRC tasks.